acend/argocd-basics-training/content/en/docs/06/_index.md

 ---
-title: "6.
-Multiple Applications"
+title: "Multiple Applications"
 weight: 6
-sectionnumber: 6
-onlyWhenNot: techlab
+onlyWhen: multiple-applications
 ---

 When it comes to managing a larger amount of application or bootstrapping whole environments, it's not very practical to manage the ArgoCD application manually using the CLI Tool `argocd app create`.